-One of the most common concerns I hear from mothers of tweens and teens is the fear and frustration regarding the negative impact social media is having on their kids and the relationships with them.
+One of the most common concerns I hear from mothers of tweens and teens is the fear and frustration regarding the negative impact social media has on their kids and their relationships.
 Technology is here to stay, whether we like it or not.
 So the question becomes, what can we do about it?
 Honestly, sometimes I feel like throwing my hands up in surrender.
 What is a mom to do when we are on the battle lines, fighting against what feels like an enemy?

 Here are a few simple suggestions to strike a balance between tech time and face time.

 Taking time to connect with your teen doesn’t have to be stressful or a big deal.
 I know my kids feel uncomfortable when I come at them with this type of energy.
 I find ten minutes a day is a good touch point to start with.
 We can ask our kids to put away their cell phones during the ride to school or practice.
 When our kids are adolescents, think quality, not quantity.

 - Seize the moment when an opportunity presents itself

 When seemingly, out of the blue, one of my kids starts to talk to me, I have to remind myself to stop, look and listen.
 I literally say to myself, “Quit washing dishes, put the phone down, and turn away from your laptop.
 Stop!”
 It’s not easy for me to transition when I am “in the zone”.
 It takes a conscious reminder that this is a precious moment and I need to seize the opportunity.

 I strive to be someone my kids want to talk to and be with.
 Yes, It’s true, I am not their first choice.
 And I also have to be curious about why they might not want to talk to me.
 When I stop to think about it, I don’t know if I would like to talk to myself when I am with my kids.
 I try to slip in a teaching moment or start lecturing.
 I have found when I can lighten up and enjoy myself, they want to talk to me.